Loading NuWatt Energy...

 National commercial solar guide

 Yes.
-The Section 48/48E commercial Investment Tax Credit (ITC) is still available for commercial solar projects that begin construction before July 4, 2026.
+The Section 48/48E commercial Investment Tax Credit (ITC) is available, and there are two timing pathways.
+Projects that begin construction on or before July 4, 2026 lock in the full pathway and can be placed in service through roughly 2030.
+Projects that begin construction after that date can still qualify, but generally must be placed in service by December 31, 2027.
 The base rate is 30%, with bonus adders for domestic content (+10%), energy community (+10%), and low-income projects (+10-20%) that can stack up to 50-70%.
 This is different from the residential 25D credit which expired December 31, 2025.
 The third-party system owner (developer, financing company, or business if they purchase directly) claims the ITC, not the installer.

 The entity that OWNS the solar system claims the Section 48/48E ITC.
 If a CT business buys the system outright with cash or a loan, they claim the ITC on their federal tax return.
 If the project uses a PPA, lease, or C-PACE structure where a third-party developer/financing company owns the panels, that third party claims the ITC and passes the benefit to the business through lower rates.
 The installer never claims the ITC -- only the system owner does.
 Nonprofits and tax-exempt entities (schools, municipalities) can benefit through PPA/lease structures where the for-profit owner claims the credit.